NorthernTempest/wandering_bastion/docs/lore/event/calendar.md

 - Epoch of Myth, which begins with the ascension of the first [Deitiy](../creature/unique/deity/index.md) of the [Pantheon of the Ancients](../creature/unique/deity/ancient/index.md), [Arcundus](../creature/unique/deity/ancient/arcundus.md).
 - Epoch of Civilization, which begins with the ascension of the first [Deity](../creature/unique/deity/index.md) of the [Pantheon of the Ascended](../creature/unique/deity/ascended/index.md).
 - Epoch of the Void, which begins when the [Aberrations](../creature/species/aberration/index.md) overrode their first [Planet](../place/planet/index.md) on the [Material Plane](../place/plane/prime/material.md)
-- Epoch of Worlds United, which begins when all remaining life in the su
+- Epoch of Worlds United, which begins when all remaining life in the [Material Plane](../place/plane/prime/material.md) escaped the [Aberrations](../creature/species/aberration/index.md) through the [[5 Errant Gates]].
-- Epoch of Clashing Deities
+- Epoch of Clashing Planes,
 - Epoch of Accord
 - Epoch of the Last Stand
 - Epoch of Prophecy